-How logical is that.
-It really would be a case of suspending belief, if you thought that one day you would wake up and be a completely different person to the one you were when you went to bed the night before.
-You don’t just become someone else over night.
+How logical is that?
+It really would be a case of suspending belief if you thought that one day you would wake up and be a completely different person from the one you were when you went to bed the night before.
+You don’t just become someone else overnight.

-Whether you cry in defeat or celebrate in victory is largely dependent on the simplicity and/or complexity of the process and your commitment to the changes that you want to take place.
+Whether you cry in defeat or celebrate in victory, is largely dependent upon the simplicity or complexity of the process, and your commitment to the changes that you want to take place.

-The level of your commitment to the changes that you would like to make to yourself is dependent on the internal hunger that you have, to see yourself in a different light, other than who you currently are.
+The level of your commitment to the changes that you would like to make to yourself, is dependant on the internal hunger that you have, to see yourself in a different light, other than who you currently are.

 It’s that hunger that drives you to achieve.

 It’s that hunger that makes you strive to attain greater heights.

 It’s that hunger that keeps you focused with your vision clearly before you and visible to you at all times.

 Process for me is one of the most simplistic things on the planet to put into place.
 Yet I am constantly amazed at some of the processes that some people put into place to achieve the most basic results.
 Some of them are so complicated that you would probably need a degree of some sort to just be able to read it, let alone understand it on any level.

 I think that we, as human beings, on some level seem to think that if things are easy and not complicated that they are not worth anything.
 We couldn’t be further from the truth if we tried.